is Paint Protection Film (PPF)?

 shopping around for paint protection film:

-retailer, or you may have no recourse for warranty coverage.
+retailer for that manufacturer (Xpel, 3M, etc.), or you may have no recourse for warranty coverage.

 2) Compare coverage.
 Low cost patterns are often cheaper